precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 Since global data is not associated with any mesh, it should not be configured with the `use-data` tag under the `mesh` definition.
-Similarly, all tags like `read-data`, `write-data` and `exchange` that configure global data should be written without `mesh=...`.
+Similarly, tags such as `read-data`, `write-data`, or `exchange` require no `mesh` attribute if used for global data.

 ## Global Data functions in the API